mushketyk/mushketyk.github.io/source/_posts/2015-09-10-efficient-iterators-in-python-with-yield.markdown

 date: 2015-09-10 08:43:18 +0100
 comments: true
 categories: [python]
-description: ""
+description: "Posts describes how to use Python iterators efficiently"
-keywords: "python, generator, iterator, yield"
+keywords: "python, generator, iterator, yield, idiom"
 ---

 While you can write iterators in Python by implementing [iterator protocol]({% post_url 2015-09-07-anatomy-of-python-iterator %}) it usually requires a lot of code and looks cumbersome.
 To facilitate this task Python provides a powerful syntax to create iterators.
 By using these constructions we can write complex iterators using just few lines of code.